Skip to Content

 U.S. Border Patrol unveils new vehicle barrier system at Sierra Blanca checkpoint

-SIERRA BLANCA, Texas (KVIA) -- The U.S. Border Patrol has unveiled a first-of-its-kind advanced vehicle barrier system at the Sierra Blanca immigration checkpoint along Interstate 10, marking the first deployment of the technology at any permanent Border Patrol checkpoint nationwide.
+SIERRA BLANCA, Texas (KVIA) -- The U.S. Border Patrol has unveiled a first-of-its-kind advanced vehicle barrier system at the Sierra Blanca immigration checkpoint along Interstate 10, marking the first deployment of the technology at a permanent Border Patrol checkpoint nationwide.

 Officials said the semi-autonomous system, known as the GRAB 350, is designed to enhance public safety, strengthen border security and deter dangerous attempts to evade inspection.